tindrew/100-days-of-code/log.md

 Started working on my personal site.
 I really need to have the basic site done so I can start posting my other work to it as I get it finished.

 **Thoughts** I spent a bunch of time making a logo and then working on the first section of my site.
 I really needed to have some of the content done so I have something to put on it.
 Hoping to get it finished in the next few days.

 ### Day 30: June 30, 2017
 **Today's Progress**: time: 30 min
 Worked on some git, still trying to get the hang of commiting from command line in linux.
 Also watched a few javascript videos so I don't start losing what I learned.

 **Thoughts** I"m still building my website.
 It's coming along well, I have the first section done.
 I wish I could work faster.
 Hopefully I won't always be this slow at it, lol.

+### Day 31: July 1, 2017
+**Today's Progress**: time: 1hr 20 min
+Restarted my website.
+I've been learning a lot of html, and some of the different things that you can do with it.
+I completed the first section of my site, and rewatched some of the javascript videos from my main course.

+**Thoughts** I"m still building my website.
+I was really expecting to have it done, but it turns out that I didn't know as much as I thought I did about html/css.
+The web developer courses I've been taking really gloss over it, I suppose assuming that whoever is taking it will not be focusing on the front end as much.
+While I'm not sure where I want to wind up (front end or backend or both) I don't like the idea of just having a rudimentary knowledge of the subject matter, and I'm certainly not going to rely on a framework until I understand what's going on with it.
+That's my point of view anyway.

+### Day 32: July 2, 2017
+**Today's Progress**: time: 30 min
+Worked on my website, watched a couple videos.
+Made a new logo for the site.

+**Thoughts** The site is still being built.
+I didn't get as much done today as I would like, but I'm still plugging away.
+Starting to get discouraged because this website still isn't finished, and I feel like I'm banging my head against the wall.

+### Day 33: July 3, 2017
+**Today's Progress**: time: 30 min

+**Thoughts** I"m still building my website.
+It's coming along well, I have the first section done.
+I wish I could work faster.
+Hopefully I won't always be this slow at it, lol.